Bitcoin Private Trading 0.5% Higher Over Last Week (BTCP)

-Bitcoin Private (BTCP) traded flat against the U.S. dollar during the 24 hour period ending at 11:00 AM E.T. on June 15th.
-Bitcoin Private has a total market capitalization of $910,556.88 and $24.10 worth of Bitcoin Private was traded on exchanges in the last day.
+Bitcoin Private (BTCP) traded flat against the U.S. dollar during the one day period ending at 0:00 AM E.T. on June 20th.
 Over the last week, Bitcoin Private has traded 0.5% higher against the U.S. dollar.
-One Bitcoin Private coin can now be bought for $0.19 or 0.00000700 BTC on major cryptocurrency exchanges.
+Bitcoin Private has a market capitalization of $910,556.88 and approximately $24.10 worth of Bitcoin Private was traded on exchanges in the last day.
+One Bitcoin Private coin can now be purchased for $0.19 or 0.00000700 BTC on popular exchanges.

-Bitcoin Private (BTCP) is a proof-of-work (PoW) coin that uses the Equihash hashing algorithm.
+Bitcoin Private is a proof-of-work (PoW) coin that uses the Equihash hashing algorithm.
 It was first traded on March 3rd, 2018.
 Bitcoin Private’s total supply is 22,815,307 coins and its circulating supply is 4,785,761 coins.
+Bitcoin Private’s official Twitter account is @bitcoinprivate and its Facebook page is accessible here.
+The official website for Bitcoin Private is btcprivate.org.
 The Reddit community for Bitcoin Private is https://reddit.com/r/btc_private and the currency’s Github account can be viewed here.
-Bitcoin Private’s official Twitter account is @bitcoinprivate and its Facebook page is accessible here.
-Bitcoin Private’s official website is btcprivate.org.

 BTCP will use ZClassic (zk-snarks).
 This means payments are published on a public blockchain, but the sender, recipient and other transactional metadata remain unidentifiable.